 For travel, most families will be looking at walking, local lifts, or bus routes into and out of Penzance and Newlyn.
 If you are applying from further afield, check Cornwall Council’s home-to-school travel guidance early, as eligibility depends on age, distance, and circumstances.

 Competition for places.
-The most recent admissions snapshot shows 36 applications for 20 offers, which makes second and third preferences a sensible safety net.
+Families should check Cornwall Council’s latest admissions information and use second and third preferences as a sensible safety net.

 Assessment consistency.
 The latest inspection highlights that assessment is not equally precise across all subjects yet, which can leave gaps in knowledge for some pupils over time.